 Applications from native speakers of Spanish are welcomed.

-Typical tariff or grades required: 300-320 UCAS tariff points from 3 A-levels with a B in a language and a B in a relevant subject.
+Typical grades required: ABB - BBB from three A-levels with a B in a language and a B in a relevant subject.

 Excluded subjects: General Studies and Critical Thinking.

-Subjects and grades: 32-34 points overall with 5 in a Higher Level (HL) language and with 5 in another relevant HL subject.
+Subjects and grades: 32 - 30 points overall including 6,5,5 - 5,5,5 from three Higher Level subjects, including 5 in language at Higher Level and with 5 in another relevant subject at Higher Level.

 Admission is based on academic merit and on the proven ability of the applicant to achieve success on their chosen programme of study.
 Every application to Queen Mary is considered on its individual merits with personal statement and reference taken into consideration.